 In addition to his research duties and speaking engagements, Dr. Miller is The Founding President of The International Society for Clinical Densitometry and is Emeritus Editor-in-Chief of the Journal of Clinical Densitometry and serves on the editorial boards of Osteoporosis International, Calcified Tissues Research, Journal of Women’s Heath and the National Osteoporosis Foundation’s Osteoporosis: Clinical Updates Newsletter, and Up-to-Date.
 He is also a reviewer for the Annals of Internal Medicine, Calcified Tissue International, Journal of Bone and Mineral Research and The New England Journal of Medicine.

-Dr. Miller received an Honorary Doctor of Science from his undergraduate alma mater, Gettysburg College, Gettysburg, Pa; and medical degree with Honors from The George Washington University School of Medicine in Washington, D.C.
+Dr. Miller received an Honorary Doctor of Science from his undergraduate alma mater, Gettysburg College, Gettysburg, Pa; and medical degree with Distinction from The George Washington University School of Medicine in Washington, D.C.
 He served his internship, residency and chief residency at the University of Rochester School of Medicine, Strong Memorial Hospital, Rochester, New York, and subsequently completed clinical and research fellowships in renal diseases at the University of Colorado Medical Center in Denver.
 Since 1974 after he completed his internship and chief residency in Internal medicine at the University of Rochester completes 2 years of nephrology Fellowship at The University of Colorado Health Sciences Center.
 Dr. miller was a partner at western nephrology from 1978 and during that time developed his scientific and clinical interest in metabolic bone Disease, starting his own Colorado Center for Bone Research.

 Dr. Miller is board certified in both internal medicine and nephrology.

 Born in Hagerstown, Md., Dr. Miller lives in Colorado with his wife, Linda.
 He has five children.